SuperGeekery: A blog probably of interest only to nerds by John F Morton.

 REDIS_PORT=6379

-Note that the hostname is redis and not ddev-myproject-redis.
-I mention this specifically because I’ve seen some confusion about the hostname to use in your environmental variables.
+Note that the hostname is redis, not ddev-myproject-redis.
+I mention this because I've seen confusion about the hostname used in your environmental variables.
 The container name is ddev-myproject-redis, but the network name inside the DDEV Docker configuration is redis.

-If you ddev restart at this point, your Craft site should still be working, but the queue won’t run jobs automatically as you might expect.
-This is because you haven’t set up the Craft queue to run yet.
-In production, you’d probably set up a daemon to run craft queue/listen.
+If you ddev restart your Craft site should still be working, but the queue may not run jobs automatically as you might expect.
+This is because you haven't set up the Craft queue to run yet.
+In production, you'd probably set up a daemon to run craft queue/listen.
 See Robust Queue Job Handling in Craft CMS for details on how to do that.

-A note about how the queue works: If you see your queue jobs clearing at this point, it might be due to the default way Craft CMS handles jobs.
+Note: If you didn't set any of this up, but your queue jobs are clearing, it might be due to the default way Craft CMS handles jobs.
 Craft will attempt to run jobs automatically during a page load within the control panel when the runqueueautomatically is left at the default value of true.
-See https://craftcms.com/docs/5.x/reference/config/general.html#runqueueautomatically for more information.
-I suggest setting this to false because having the queue run automatically without requiring a page reload is one of the goals here.
+See the Craft documentation for more information.
+I suggest setting this value to false because having the queue run automatically in our dev environment without requiring a page reload is the goal.

-We need to set up something similar on our DDEV site to run whenever we start the project.
+We must set up something similar to a daemon on our DDEV site to run whenever we start the project.
 We can do that with a simple bash script.

 Create a new file called start_craft_queue.sh.
-This should live at the base of your Craft installation, in the same directory as your craft, composer.json, and other files.
-Here’s the content of the file:
+This should live at the base of your Craft installation, i.e., in the same directory as your craft, composer.json, and other files.
+Here's the content of the file.

 #!/bin/bash